Guess what local employees like most about

 - Have a facility in Whatcom County.

-- Have at least five full- or part-time employees (including at-home, but not contractors).
+- Have at least five full- or part-time employees (including at home, but not contractors).

 - Have been in business a minimum of one year.

 Participants could range from the CEO and partners to entry-level, including remote employees.
-They were assured that input will be held in strictest confidence.
+They were assured that input will be held in the strictest confidence.

 In analyzing the responses received, we identified a number of highlights:

-- Large-category leader Mills Electric employees gave Flexibility the highest ranking, along with Compensation and Benefits, which stood lowest in the overall rankings.
+- Large-category leader Mills Electric employees gave Flexibility the highest-ranking, along with Compensation and Benefits, which stood lowest in the overall rankings.